 Undergraduate Education Programs: The undergraduate education programs offer licensure to Teacher Education Program candidates in three areas.
-Early Childhood Education (ECE) provides licensure for students ages Birth - grade 3.
+Early Childhood Education (ECE) provides licensure for students ages birth - grade 3.
 ECE is offered in two formats: on campus and through the 2 + 2 distance learning program via articulation agreements with community/technical colleges in the MnSCU system.

-Elementary Education provides licensure for students in grades Kindergarten - 6 with optional endorsements in the following areas: Pre-primary Education (adds ages 3-5), Communication Arts (adds gr.
-5-8), Mathematics (adds gr.
-5-8), Science (adds gr.
-5-8), Social Sciences (adds gr.
-5-8), and K-8 World Languages & Cultures - Spanish (currently suspended).
+Elementary Education provides licensure for students in grades Kindergarten - grade 6 with optional endorsements in the following areas: Pre-primary Education (adds ages 3-5), Communication Arts (adds grades 5-8), Mathematics (adds grades 5-8), Science (adds grades 5-8), Social Sciences (adds grades 5-8), and K-8 World Languages & Cultures - Spanish (Spanish was suspended during the AY15 and the Spanish minor is being reinstated for AY16).

 Secondary/K-12 Education provides licensure for students in nine content areas.
 They are licensed for varying grade levels as mandated by the Minnesota Board of Teaching.
-These licensure programs include: Art Education (K-12), Biology Education (gr.
-9-12), Chemistry Education (gr.
-9-12), Communication Arts Education (gr.
-5-12) with emphases in either English Literature or Speech, Mathematics Education (gr.
-5-12), Music with emphases in either Vocal or Instrumental music, Physical Education (gr.
-K-12), Social Sciences (gr.
-5-12), and Teachers of English as a Second Language (TESL, gr.
-K-12).
+These licensure programs include: Art Education (grades K-12), Biology Education (grades 9-12), Chemistry Education (grades 9-12), Communication Arts Education (grades 5-12) with emphases in either English Literature or Speech, Mathematics Education (grades 5-12), Music with emphases in either Vocal or Instrumental music, Physical Education (grades K-12), Social Sciences (grades 5-12), and Teachers of English as a Second Language (TESL, grades K-12).
 Due to budget constraints, the K-12 Spanish license is discontinued.

-Four minors are also available to Education majors: Special Education, which is a non-licensure minor; Developmentally Adaptive Physical Education, which is a licensure minor open to Physical Education majors; K-12 Reading licensure; and Teachers of English as a Second Language as a non-licensure minor (added as an option as a minor during the 2013-2014 academic year).
+Four minors are also available to Education majors: Special Education, which is a non-licensure minor; Developmentally Adaptive Physical Education, which is a licensure minor open to Physical Education majors; K-12 Reading licensure; and Teachers of English as a Second Language as a non-licensure minor.